capnramses/mansion/README.md

 I made it on a sick day when feeling delirious, and added bits and pieces over the next few eves.
-It was going to be a dungeon explorer but it just turned into a mash-up of games I had in the '90s.
+It was going to be a dungeon explorer but it just turned into a mash-up of games I had in the '90s; Wolfenstein 3-D, Dangerous Dave in the Haunted Mansion, Nightmare 3-D, Ken's Labyrinth.

 ![devshot](shot.png)